riadafridishibly/beautiful-jekyll/_posts/2019-04-22-string-hashing-in-cpp.md

 author: Riad Afridi Shibly
 categories: programming
 tags: [c++, hasing]
-image:
+image: string-hashing.jpg
 ---

 ## What is Hashing?

 Let's think about a function `unsigned int hash(string)`.
 This function will take a string as a parameter and return a unique ID let's say an unsigned integer.
 This is called a hash function.
-It'll generate unique ID for every unique string.
+It'll generate a unique ID for every unique string.
 And same unique ID over and over for same string.
-Things get complicated when the two different string generate same ID.
-This is called collision.
+Things get complicated when the two different strings generate same ID.
+This is called a hash collision.

 ## Hashing in C++
 Let's use `std::hash` to generate hash for some string.